RICARDO BAPTISTA LEITE

 Awarded by ‘The Economist Intelligence Unit’ as a ‘HCV Change Maker’ (2016).
 This acknowledgment, attributed to solely six people globally, came in due recognition of Ricardo’s academic work and policy leadership in the field of hepatitis c.

-Member of the Portuguese Parliament, currently on a 2nd term (2011-Present), serving as a permanent member of the Parliamentary Health Committee and of the Parliamentary Foreign Affairs Committee and having served as Vice-President of the Foreign Affairs Committee, permanent member of the Parliamentary group on Population and Development, Chair of the all-party Parliamentary HIV/AIDS workgroup and President of the Portuguese-Canadian Parliamentary Friendship Group.
+National Spokesperson for Health of the Social Democratic Party and Member of the Portuguese National Parliament, currently on a 2nd term (2011-Present).
+Serving as coordinator of the Social Democratic Party in the Parliamentary Health Committee, member of the Parliamentary Foreign Affairs Committee, member of the Parliamentary all-group on Population and Development, Vice-President of the Portuguese-Canadian Parliamentary Friendship Group and Member of the Portuguese-UK Parliamentary Friendship Group; having served as Vice-President of the Foreign Affairs Committee, Chair of the all-party Parliamentary HIV/AIDS workgroup Member of the Digital Parliament all-party Working Group and President of the Portuguese-Canadian Parliamentary Friendship Group.

-Head of Public Health at the Institute of Health Sciences of the Católica University of Portugal.
+Head of Public Health at the Institute of Health Sciences of Católica University of Portugal.
 Guest Lecturer at NOVA Medical School (Infectious Diseases and Microbiology) and at NOVA Information Management School (Coordinator of Sustainable Healthcare Unit), both at NOVA University.
 Senior Fellow at New Westminster College (BC, Canada) and PhD candidate in Public Health and Health Systems at Maastricht University (The Netherlands).
-Elected member of the supervisory board of the National Genetic Database Protection Agency.
-A decade of experience in the health tecnology field as a medical consultant at Glintt Healthcare Solutions, a multinational software house.
+Previous experience includes having been an elected member of the supervisory board of the National Genetic Database Protection Agency and a decade of experience in health technology as a medical consultant at Glintt Healthcare Solutions (2009-2016), a multinational software house.

-In the past, practicing physician during 7 years, including a 5-year Infectious Diseases residency program at the Western Lisbon Hospital Center.
-Intern in public health (HIV, Hepatitis and STI’s) as a formal collaborator of the World Health Organization Regional Office for Europe, based in Copenhagen (2011).
-He also worked for 9 years (2009-2016) as a medical consultant at a multinational company in the field of information technologies geared towards healthcare.
+In the past, practicing physician during 7 years, including a 5-year Infectious Diseases residency program at the Western Lisbon Hospital Center, Coimbra Hospital Center and Amadora-Sintra Hospital.
+Intern in public health (HIV, Hepatitis and STI’s) at the World Health Organization Regional Office for Europe, based in Copenhagen (2011).

 Post-graduate studies in many universities in Europe and abroad, among which are Johns Hopkins University (MD, USA), Harvard Medical School (MA, USA), Harvard Kennedy School of Government/IESE (Madrid, Spain), Albert Einstein College of Medicine (NY, USA), Universitat Autònoma de Barcelona (Spain) and AESE Business School (Lisbon, Portugal).